Miletus: Ties with Megara

 Both cities acted under the leadership and sanction of an Apollo oracle.
 Megara cooperated with that of Delphi.
 Miletus had her own oracle of Apollo Didymeus Milesios in Didyma.
-Also, there are many parallels in the political organisation of both cities.
+Also, there are many parallels in the political organization of both cities.

 According to Pausanias, the Megarians said that their town owed its origin to Car, the son of Phoroneus, who built the city citadel called 'Caria'.
-This 'Car of Megara' may or may not be one and the same as the 'Car of the Carians', also known as Car (King of Caria).
+This 'Car of Megara' may or may not be the same as the 'Car of the Carians,' also known as Car (King of Caria).

 In the late 7th century BC, the tyrant Thrasybulus preserved the independence of Miletus during a 12-year war fought against the Lydian Empire.
 Thrasybulus was an ally of the famous Corinthian tyrant Periander.

-Miletus was an important center of philosophy and science, producing such men as Thales, Anaximander and Anaximenes.
+Miletus was an important centre of philosophy and science, producing such men as Thales, Anaximander, and Anaximenes.
 Referring to this period, religious studies professor F. E. Peters described pan-deism as "the legacy of the Milesians".
 As well as being a philosopher, Thales was also suggested to have initiated the famous grid plan of the city.
-An archaic orthogonal street system at Miletus has been confirmed by archaeological survey, but this system would not cover the entire urban center of Miletus until the classical period.
+An archaic orthogonal street system at Miletus has been confirmed by archaeological survey, but this system would not cover the entire urban centre of Miletus until the classical period.

 By the 6th century BC, Miletus had earned a maritime empire with many colonies, mainly scattered around the Black Sea.
 Miletus and its numerous colonies were culturally tied by, for example, the cult of Aphrodite, a deity associated with seafaring in the cultural context of Miletus.
-However, its maritime hegemony declined as a result of the Persian occupation in the early fourth century BC, and the vacuum of power was later filled by Athens.